taralexandra/holbertonschool-printf/README.md

 ## Command you should use to compile
 gcc -Wall -Werror -Wextra -pedantic -std=gnu89 -Wno-format *.c

-## If you cant to execute this programm
+## If you want to execute this programm

 Once your programm is compiled with the previous command, please use the executable wich should look like this => ./a.out